SOH69/QBCore/qb-vehiclekeys/readme.md

-/givetempkeys [id] [plate] -- Give temporary keys to a player or self (admin only) /removetempkeys [id] [plate] -- Remove temporary keys from a player or self (admin only) /givekeys -- Give permanent keys to a vehicle (Police or Cardealer)
+/givetempkeys [id] [plate] -- Give temporary keys to a player or self (admin only) /removetempkeys [id] [plate] -- Remove temporary keys from a player or self (admin only) /givekeys -- Give permanent keys to a vehicle (Police or Cardealer) /removekeys -- Remove permanent keys to a vehicle (Police or Cardealer)